Choosing a franchise website platform is an infrastuctural decision, not a design decision.

 Large global brands sometimes pick these for deep integrations and personalization at huge scale.

-Cons: Prices start in six figures a year.
+Cons: Six-figure annual pricing.
 Setup takes months.
-Updates still need developers.
+Updates still require developers.
+Where these platforms typically fall short is the location side, where the architecture often has to be hacked to handle franchise complexity.
 Franchisee edits are usually locked down tight or complicated to allow.

 3. Drag-and-drop builders (Squarespace, Wix, Weebly)